mozilla/application-services/docs/howtos/locally-published-components-in-firefox-ios.md

 - The compiled Rust code for all the crates listed in `Cargo.toml` as a static library
 - The C header files and [Swift module maps](https://clang.llvm.org/docs/Modules.html) for the components

-## Include the xcframework in a local checkout of `rust-components-swift`
+### Include the xcframework in a local checkout of `rust-components-swift`
-After you generated the `MozillaRustComponents.xcframework.zip` in the previous step, do the following to include it in a local checkout of `rust-components-swift`:
+After you generated the `MozillaRustComponents.xcframework.zip` in the previous step, do the following to include it in a local checkout of `rust-components-swift`.
+The file will be in the `megazords/ios-rust` directory.
 1. Unzip the `MozillaRustComponents.xcframework.zip` into the `rust-components-swift` repository: (Assuming you are in the root of the `rust-components-swift` directory and `application-services` is a neighbor directory)
     ```sh
-     unzip  ../application-services/megazords/ios-rust/MozillaRustComponents.xcframework.zip -d .
+     unzip -o ../application-services/megazords/ios-rust/MozillaRustComponents.xcframework.zip -d .
     ```
-1. Change the `Package.swift`'s reference to the xcframework to point to unzipped folder.
+1. Change the `Package.swift`'s reference to the xcframework to point to the unzipped `MozillaRustComponents.xcframework` that was created in the previous step.
 You can do this by uncommenting the following line:
     ```swift
         path: "./MozillaRustComponents.xcframework"
     ```